 Click to hear a BBC Radio news report on the McGurk’s Bar bombing

-The Miami Showband Massacre.
-On July 31st 1975 UVF members committed one of the most notorious acts of violence of the Troubles, when it attacked a minibus near Buskhill, County Down.
+On July 31st 1975 UVF members carried out one of the most notorious murders of the Troubles when they attacked a minibus near Buskhill, County Down.
 Inside the minibus were members of the Miami Showband, a popular cabaret band from the Republic.
 The group was returning home to Dublin after performing in Banbridge, County Down.
-Their minibus was stopped at a fake checkpoint set up by UVF members and those inside were forced to stand on the roadside as ‘military personnel’ checked their vehicle.
-Those examining the minibus were in fact planting a bomb – but the device was not correctly timed and exploded, killing both UVF members.
-The surviving Loyalists opened fire on the band members, instantly killing three.
-The Miami Showband was not a Catholic group (it had both Catholic and Protestant members) and had no connection to the Troubles.
-Historian Martin Dillon has asserted that while all the gunmen were UVF members, at least three also belonged to the Ulster Defence Regiment (UDR).
+Their minibus was stopped at a fake checkpoint set up by UVF members and band members were forced to stand on the roadside while ‘military personnel’ checked their vehicle.
+The two men examining the minibus were in fact planting a bomb – but the poorly prepared device exploded, killing both UVF members.
+The surviving Loyalists opened fire on band members, killing three.
+The Miami Showband had both Catholic and Protestant members, no political affiliations and no connection to the Troubles.
+Historian Martin Dillon asserts that while the gunmen were all UVF members, at least three belonged to the Ulster Defence Regiment (UDR).

-The Red Hand Commando.
-The Red Hand Commando (RHC) was a UVF satellite group, which existed separately from the UVF but often carried out missions on its behalf.
-Its founder, Johnny McKeague, was a notorious Catholic-hater, once aligned with Ian Paisley.
-Notoriously erratic and secretly homosexual, McKeague recruited young Loyalists from East Belfast and formed the RHC, which derived its name from the heraldic symbol for Ulster.
-From early 1972 the RHC carried out bombings and drive-by shootings in Catholic areas.
+The Red Hand Commando (RHC) was a UVF satellite group.
+It existed separately from the UVF but frequently carried out missions on its behalf.
+RHC founder Johnny McKeague was a notorious Catholic-hater, once aligned with Ian Paisley.
+Notoriously erratic and secretly homosexual, McKeague recruited young Loyalists from East Belfast to form the RHC.
+The group derived its name from the heraldic symbol for Ulster.
+Beginning in early 1972 the RHC carried out numerous bombings and drive-by shootings in Catholic areas.
 Officially the RHC was responsible for 13 deaths, though the true number is undoubtedly higher.
 Most of its victims were civilians.
-In October 1976 RHC volunteers entered a Belfast hospital dressed as doctors and assassinated former Sinn Fein politician Maire Drumm, shooting her as she lay in her hospital bed.
-The RHC was also responsible for murdering several members of rival Loyalist groups.
+In October 1976 RHC volunteers entered a Belfast hospital dressed as doctors and assassinated Sinn Fein politician Maire Drumm, shooting her as she lay recovering from surgery.
+The RHC was carried out assassinations of some members of rival Loyalist groups.

 The Ulster Defence Association